buuwolf/academic-gengyu/content/authors/admin/_index.md

 - Visitors
 ---

-Lyu Gengyu is a 3rd year PhD student at Beijing Jiaotong University.
-His research interests include machine learning and computer vision.
+I am a PhD student of School of Computer and Information Technology in Beijing Jiaotong University, supervised by Prof. Songhe Feng.
+My research interests include machine learning and Data Mining.